Rethinking Whole-Body CT Image Interpretation: An Abnormality-Centric Approach: Experiments

-\textbf{Visual Prompted Report Generation.} As depicted in Table~\ref{tab:visual_prompted_generation}, \model~ consistently outperforms all baselines across all planes and metrics.
-Specifically, compared to the strongest baseline LLaVA-Med, \model~ achieves average improvements of 2.5 in BLEU-1, 2.7 in RaTEScore, and 3.1 in RadGraph across all three planes.
-These results demonstrate \model~'s effectiveness in semi-automated workflows, where radiologists identify abnormalities and the model provides accurate and detailed interpretations.
+\textbf{Visual Prompted Report Generation.} Table~\ref{tab:visual_prompted_generation} reports that \model~ outperforms all baselines on 29 out of 30 metrics.
+Specifically, compared to the strongest baseline, \model~ achieves average improvements of 2.4 in BLEU-1, 2.8 in RaTEScore and 4.26 in AbnormRubric across all three planes.
+It demonstrates \model~'s effectiveness in semi-automated workflows, where radiologists mark the abnormalities and the model provides accurate and detailed interpretations.

-\textbf{Grounded Report Generation.} As shown in Table~\ref{tab:grounded_report_generation}, \model~ demonstrates superior grounding capabilities, outperforming the best baselines by 15.08, 14.56, and 19.66 in DSC across axial, coronal, and sagittal planes respectively.
-For report generation, \model~ achieves the best performance across all metrics, with notable improvements in both RadGraph and RaTEScore across all anatomical planes, indicating that the generated reports can better align with clinical standards.
+\textbf{Grounded Report Generation.} As shown in Table~\ref{tab:grounded_report_generation}, \model~ demonstrates superior grounding capabilities, outperforming the best baselines by 15.42, 14.04, and 19.56 in DSC on axial, coronal, and sagittal planes respectively.
+For report generation, \model~ achieves the best performance across all metrics, with notable improvements in AbnormRubric, RadGraph and RaTEScore across all anatomical planes, indicating that the generated reports can better align with clinical standards.
 These results demonstrate \model~'s potential for fully automated abnormality localization and report generation in clinical settings.

-\textbf{Text-guided Grounded Report Generation.} As shown in Table~\ref{tab:text_refer_grounded_report_generation}, \model~ demonstrates superior grounding capabilities, with DSC scores improving by 14.24, 14.14, and 14.54 in axial, coronal, and sagittal planes respectively compared to the best baselines.
-For report generation, \model~ excels across both lexical overlap metrics (average improvements of 1.3 on BLEU-1 and 2.2 on ROUGE-1 across all planes) and clinical relevance metrics (average gains of 4.0 on RaTEScore and 2.9 on RadGraph across all planes), confirming its superior ability to generate reports that align with clinical assessments.
-Additionally, \model~ achieves significantly higher Specificity, demonstrating its robustness to queries about non-existing abnormalities.
+\textbf{Text-guided Grounded Report Generation.} In Table~\ref{tab:text_refer_grounded_report_generation}, \model{} achieves substantially better grounding results, improving DSC over the strongest baseline on axial (+14.24), coronal (+14.14), and sagittal (+14.54).
+For report generation, \model{} outperforms in both general overlap metrics (average +1.3 BLEU-1, +2.2 ROUGE-1 across planes) and clinical metrics (average +14.42 AbnormRubric across planes), indicating closer alignment with clinical assessments.
+It indicate that \model~ can effectively follows radiologist instructions to ground and interpret the relevant abnormalities.